NREL/reVX/reVX/least_cost_xmission/README.md

 $ least-cost-xmission merge-output -of transmission_200MW_128.gpkg -od ./ least_cost_transmission_*_200_128.gpkg
 ```

-Once you have the connecitons table, extract the substation locations using the following reVX command:
+Once you have the connections table, extract the substation locations using the following reVX command:

 ```
 $ least-cost-paths ss-from-conn -con ./transmission_200MW_128.gpkg -rid rr_id -of ./ss_from_conns_200_128.gpkg
 ```

-If your netwrok nodes file is missing the region identified column, you can add it now:
+If your network nodes file is missing the region identified column, you can add it now:

 ```
 $ least-cost-paths add-rr-to-nn -nodes ./nn.gpkg -regs ./regions.gpkg -rid rr_id
 ```

-Now you can cpmpute the reinforcement paths the same way as the method above:
+Now you can compute the reinforcement paths the same way as the method above:

 ```JSON5
 {